LaurentJouron/LaurentJouron/README.md

 Project 3 :
 * Design a Python application tailored to a customer’s needs :
   * Learn about agile project management
+  * Apply the Domain-Driven Design principle to your application

 ___